janse180/dynamiccluster/deploy.md

     post_vm_provision_command: /the/path/some.sh {0} {1} {2}

 A script can be executed after a VM is destroyed from the cloud.
-It takes three parameters which are the hostname of the VM, the IP of the VM and its name in dynamic torque This is optional.
+It takes three parameters which are the hostname of the VM, the IP of the VM and its name in dynamic torque.
+This is optional.

     post_vm_destroy_command: /the/path/some.sh {0} {1} {2}